2008 Greenlandic Men's Football Championship

 The 2008 Coca-Cola GM was the 38th edition of the Greenlandic Men's Football Championship.
-The final round was held in Qaqortoq from August 21 to 25.
+The final round was held in Qaqortoq from 21 to 25 August.
 It was won by B-67 Nuuk for the sixth time in its history.

 Qualifying stage

 North Greenland

 FC Malamuk and Eqaluk-56 qualified for the final Round.

 Disko Bay

 Nagdlunguaq-48 and Kugsak-45 qualified for the final Round.

 Central Greenland

 NB Some match results are unavailable.

 South Greenland

 Eqaluk-54 qualified for the final Round.

 NB Kissaviarsuk-33 qualified for the final Round as hosts.